dr. Nora Sundahl (MD, PhD)

 Our research aims at determining the immune effect of the combination treatment immunotherapy-radiotherapy on a clinical level.
 Furthermore, translational research will help to pick apart the molecular mechanisms by which this effect occurs.
 In turn, this can help in identifying new prognostic and predictive biomarkers.

-- 2016-present: PhD fellow and resident in Radiation Oncology at Ghent University Hospital
+- 2016-present: Radiation Oncologist in training at Ghent University

 - 2016: Master of Science in Medicine, Ghent University.
 Magna cum laude